-Gardening in zones 9-11 may be challenging in general, but these more arid regions are the most taxing due to water issues.
+Gardening in zones 9 through 11 may be challenging in general, but these more arid regions are the most taxing due to water issues.

 Many of our warm climates also have high air moisture content.
 They tend to resemble a sultry, moist rainforest.
-These areas need specific plants that will withstand the constant damp in the air.
-Plants for zones 9-11 in these types of regions need to be adapted to the excess moisture.
+These areas need specific plants that will withstand the constant dampness in the air.
+Plants for zones 9 to 11 in these types of regions need to be adapted to the excess moisture.
 Plants for hot climates with high humidity may include:

 Edibles for this moister area might include:

-Many other species are also adaptable plants for zones 9-11 with a few tips.
+Many other species are also adaptable plants for zones 9 through 11 with a few tips.

 Planting Tips for Zones 9 through 11

 The most important thing to remember with any plant is to match its needs to the soil.
-Many cooler climate plants can thrive in hot areas but the soil must hold moisture and the site should be protected from the highest heat of the day.
-So site is also important.
+Many cooler climate plants can thrive in hot areas, but the soil must hold moisture and the site should be protected from the highest heat of the day.
+So, the site is also important.